• Skip to primary navigation

 Plan on cooking a little less next time.

-If you don't stir it really well, scraping the bottom and sides for the whole time, the dough will stick to the pan, and as you stir, parts of it will come out and mix with the dough, giving it lumps.
+If you don't stir it really well, scraping the bottom and sides the whole time, the dough will stick to the pan, and as you stir, parts of it will come out and mix with the dough, giving it lumps.
 Lower the heat as the mixture comes to a boil, and stir vigorously, scraping the pan for the whole time to avoid burns and lumps.

 Refrigeration is not required, but if your brigadeiros are too soft or you don't plan on eating them the same or the next day, you should refrigerate them.